arixsnow/monolith/README.md

 # Monolith - A Minimalistic Static Site Generator

 ## Overview
-**Monolith** is a lightweight static site generator that compiles Markdown-based content into a structured HTML website using a flexible template engine.
+**Monolith** is a lightweight static site generator that compiles YAML-based content into a structured HTML website using a flexible template engine.
 It enables users to create dynamic templates with conditional rendering, loops, and variable substitution.

 ## Features
 - **Template Rendering**: Supports variable substitution, conditionals, loops, and includes.